-Come face to face with giant trolls and tour the impressive oriental gardens in Maine’s natural glory.
+Come face to face with giant trolls and tour the impressive oriental gardens at the Coastal Maine Botanical Gardens.
 See as recycled wood can be made into immense creatures while you stray into the magical woods in search of the trolls and the garden of seeds.

 Unmask the deeper meaning of the marvelous troll woodworks and see why sustainability is precious.
 Learn to fall in love with the forests and lose yourself in the great state of Maine.
 You’ll find plenty to do while wandering through the Coastal Maine Botanical Gardens.

-Stop, stare, and appreciate the largest mountain in Maine, Mount Katahdin, where you’ll be surrounded by dense forest, gorgeous lakes and immerse yourself in true wilderness.
+Stop, stare, and appreciate the largest mountain in Maine, Mount Katahdin, where you’ll be surrounded by dense forest, gorgeous lakes and immerse yourself in true wilderness at Baxter State Park.
 Keep your eyes peeled for the occasional moose sighting, but please keep your distance.
 These magnificent animals are absolutely amazing to see in real life!

 With over 220 miles of trails and different hike levels to conquer, it’s important to choose a trail that best suits your capabilities.
 Katahdin Trail may be one the most popular hikes within Baxter State Park for its wild environment, but the hike is long and fierce with an elevation of 4,000 feet and travel time up to 12 hours.

 If you still want to see the park, there are less strenuous hikes available, and you can always drive and stop off at points throughout your journey.
 You can also visit the park from the end of the Appalachian Trail!